great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_collect_openlineage_metadata_using_a_validation_action.md

 ### 3. Test your Action by Validating a Batch of data.

-Run your Checkpoint to Validate a <TechnicalTag tag="batch" text="Batch" /> of data and emit lineage events to the OpenLineage backend.
-This Python code can retrieve and run a Checkpoint:
+Run the following command to retrieve and run a Checkpoint to Validate a <TechnicalTag tag="batch" text="Batch" /> of data and then emit lineage events to the OpenLineage backend:

 ```python name="tests/integration/docusaurus/reference/glossary/checkpoints.py retrieve_and_run"
 ```